6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 Published:

-Short-form videos are everywhere nowadays.
-And, now, as platforms like TikTok, Instagram Reels, YouTube Shorts, Google, LinkedIn, and Pinterest expand their short-form offerings, brands are continuing to take notice.
+I see short-form videos everywhere nowadays.
+And now, as platforms like TikTok, Instagram Reels, YouTube Shorts, Google, LinkedIn, and Pinterest expand their short-form offerings, brands are continuing to take notice.

 What's more?
-Short-form video has the highest ROI of any social media marketing strategy as 30% of social media marketers plan to invest in it more than any other trend in 2022.
+Short-form video has the highest ROI of any social media marketing strategy in 2024.

 So, how can you join in on the short-form video action to grow your business?
 And what are some trends to look for in the next year?
-Learn what HubSpot marketing experts advise, below.
+In this post I’ll share advice from video marketing experts.
+Here’s what we’ll cover:

 Brandon Sanders, former digital marketer for HubSpot Academy, highlights that what's considered short-form can also depend on the platform.